 Execution-only orders for buy limit orders are executed at the price quoted or less.
 You may wish to buy Etsy shares at US$215 per share.
 You can submit a limit order for this amount.
 It will only be fulfilled if the Etsy share prices fall below US$215.

 This type of order allows you to sell your shares at a certain price if the share price starts dropping.
 Let's suppose you want to sell your Etsy shares if the price falls to US$212 per share.
 Your stop limit order is executed if the shares drop to this price.

-Another mechanism aimed at preventing you taking a hit on your shares if the price drops.
+Another mechanism aimed at preventing you from taking a hit on your shares if the price drops.
 You nominate a price at which you want to sell your Etsy shares, for example, US$214 per share.
-Your stop loss order will be executed if the price falls to that level but your order will be filled at the next available market price.
+Your stop-loss order will be executed if the price falls to that level but your order will be filled at the next available market price.